d3b4g/leonids/_posts/enum.md

 A user object in AD is used to represent a real user in an organizational network environment.

  - Get-NetUser
-This cmdlt enumerates the users and dump usefull informations about the user
+This cmdlet enumerates the users and dump usefull informations about the user.

 ![source-01](/img/enu3.PNG){: .align-left}

-The output of Get-Net User cmdlt is bit messy, so you can pipe Get-Net User cmdlt and select specific objects you want output.
+The output of Get-Net User cmdlet can be bit messy, you can PIPE Get-Net User cmdlet and pass to SELECT-OBJECT cmdlet and output desired results.

 ![source-01](/img/enu4.PNG){: .align-left}